frafol/CleanStaffChat/README.md

 ## Commands
 ```
-» /sc - Send the messages you write in staffchat, redoing it will return you to the server chat;
+» /sc (message) • Send messages in the StaffChat;

-» /sc (message) - Speak in StaffChat;
+» /sctoggle • Makes StaffChat invisible, just for you;
+» /scmute • Deactivate StaffChat globally;

-» /screload - Reloads the plugin;
+» /screload • Reloads the plugin.

-» /scmute - Deactivate staffchat;

-» /sctoggle - Mute the staffchat just for you, redo the command and you will see it again.
 ```

 ## Permissions
 ```
-» Use: staffchat.use
+» /sc (message) • staffchat.use

-» Mute: staffchat.mute

-» Toggle: staffchat.toggle
+» /sctoggle • staffchat.toggle
+» /scmute • staffchat.mute

-» Reload: staffchat.reload
+» /screload • staffchat.reload

-(Permissions are configurable in plugins/cleanstaffchat/config.yml)
+(Permissions are configurable in the config.yml)
 ```